World Design Organization: History

 In 1963, Icsid was granted special status with UNESCO, with whom Icsid continues to work on many projects, using design for the betterment of the human condition.
 As their humanitarian interests grew, Icsid decided to create a new type of conference that would join industrial designers in a host country to study a problem of both regional and international significance.
 This new conference held in Minsk in 1971, became the first Icsid Interdesign seminar.
 These seminars provided opportunities for professional development of mid-career practicing designers, and to allow them to focus their abilities on resolving issues of international significance.
 This first Interdesign conference and the ones that followed, consolidated Icsid's position as a driving force of international collaboration.

 In 1974, the Icsid Secretariat moved from Paris, France, to Brussels, Belgium, moving onto Helsinki, Finland, and in 2005, it settled to Montreal, Quebec, Canada, where it currently resides.

-In the 1980s, collaboration became even more important so a joint Icsid/Icograda/IFI Congress was held in Helsinki.
-The impetus for this joint conference was a direct recommendation made by Icsid members to explore closer ties with other world design organizations.
-At their General Assemblies, all participants unanimously approved a directive to investigate options for a closer working relationship in the future.
-These organizations then joined with UNESCO to bring together doctors, industrial and graphic designers, and assistants to develop basic furniture for rural health centers, packaging, transport, refrigeration, and injection of vaccines and the design of data collecting devices for field use.

 In 2003, Icsid and Icograda ratified an agreement between both organizations during their respective General Assemblies to form the International Design Alliance, a multidisciplinary partnership that supports design.
 In 2008, the IDA partners welcomed a third member, IFI (International Federation of Interior Architects/Designers).
-Together in 2011, all three partners held a historical joint Congress in Taipei, Taiwan called the IDA Congress.
+Together in 2011, all three partners held a historic joint Congress in Taipei, Taiwan called the IDA Congress.
 The alliance was terminated in November 2013.